 Yes, I think playing along to music counts as practicing.
 But you still need to work on those beats and grooves.
 And sometimes it’s hard to get yourself to start practicing them.

 From that perspective, the Alesis Nitro’s “learning mode” is the most useful new feature.
-“New”, because so far only much more expensive sets like the Yamaha DTX450K and the Roland TD-11K have built-in training functions.
-And “useful” because it’s much easiert to practice when there’s someone to guide you (the module) and when it’s made into a challenge.
+“New”, because so far only much more expensive sets like the Yamaha DTX450K and the Roland TD-11K came with built-in training functions.
+And “useful” because it’s much easier to practice when there’s someone to guide you (the module) and when the whole process is staged as a playful challenge.